-My name is Joe Glen and I started with Horizons in the middle of June.
+My name is Joe Glen and I work within Horizons, which is a Youth Homelessness housing support service.
 My background is in economic regeneration in Glasgow, which I embarked upon after graduating from Strathclyde University Business School.
 I ran an organisation also called Horizons, which operated in the Greater Pollok area of Glasgow, where we provided access to training, employment counselling, childcare support, and benefit advice.
 I was also involved in setting up a multimedia project called SWAMP, that provided training in music and sound production, film making, art and drama to build the confidence of young people disengaged with learning and returned them to education, training, or employment.

 I always enjoyed the challenges of working with young people and moving them forward with better skills and more confidence.
 I applied for my current post as it aims to do the same thing.